Pride & Glory (album): Recording

 Wylde wrote the song "The Chosen One" as a tribute to his father, a war hero who died shortly after the album's release.
 Upon hearing the song, Wylde jokingly said his father punched him in the face and told him the song was terrible.
 "Then he said, 'Go upstairs and clean your room, then get out of the house because you and [wife] Barbaranne are staying at the Ramada tonight!'
 He told me next time I wrote him a song to make it better than that pile of shit, haha!", said Wylde.

 The 1999 reissue features a cover of The Beatles' "Come Together".
 Said Wylde of the song: "I think we listened to the original in the control room, talking about how great the recording was and how flat and dead the drums were, though the rest of the band are really in your face and present.
 I started noodling on the piano, doing the 'Come Together' thing and then we just tracked in D minor.
 The saddest of all keys!
 We were drinking and having a good time, so we figured we might as well add that in there, too."
 Wylde said he preferred adding several cover songs to the reissue because he wanted to save his new original songs for his next album.
 "A lot of the time, people don't actually get round to hearing bonus tracks.
 Plus covers are fun to do anyway, playing music made by bands you love…", he said.

 Reception

 The album has received predominantly positive reviews.
 Guitar World gave the album a positive review, calling it "a wild, wide-ranging romp" while applauding the "headbanging heavy metal stampers (that) rub shoulders with swampy Southern rockers.
 AllMusic has referred to the album as "a surprisingly solid debut" while complimenting Wylde's guitar playing and songwriting.

 Track listing

 All songs written by Zakk Wylde, except where noted.

+Track 14 is a Japanese release bonus track.